Novel number two is on its way – here’s the first chapter.

 “Sorry mate,” said the owner of the boots, lifting one of them off Jackspur’s hand.
 “Didn’t see you there.”

 Jackspur peered up at him.
-He had long hair and a cracked guitar slung over his shoulder.
+He had long hair and a battered guitar slung over his shoulder.
 A tin whistle poked out of the breast pocket of his jacket.
 He looked strangely familiar.

 “I was headed for Bank station to do some busking,” he continued.
 “I think I’m lost.”